nichoth/partylog-client/README.md

 __the data format__

 We use actions and metadata.
-Actions event-sourcing style -- something you would pass to a `reduce` function.
+Actions are event-sourcing style -- something you would pass to a `reduce` function.

 ```js